2025 Events

 COFFEE NIGHT!!

-Coffee Night are the first Friday of every month, Stop in between 6:30pm & 9:00pm.
-Get up to date on the latest dive gear and theory, see old dive buddies, meet new ones and share stories from dives seasons past or express ideas on things you would like to see in the future at STSC.
+Coffee Night is the first Friday of every month, Stop in between 6:30pm & 8:00pm.
+Get up to date on the latest dive gear, theory and see old dive buddies or meet new ones and share stories from dives seasons past or express ideas on things you would like to see in this year at STSC.

 Sunken Treasure Regulator Trade in Opportunity

-Have you wanted to get or need a new regulator Right now Sunken Treasure is offering trade in deals on any regulator whether it works or not, It only has to have a 1st & 2nd stage. contact Rich for more details
+Have you wanted to get or need a new regulator or dive computer, if so Sunken Treasure is offering trade in deals whether it works or not. contact Rich for more details

 Sunken Treasure Scuba Center Recognition